mozilla/mozilla_ci_tools/docs/scripts.rst

 For example, if you want to retrigger all web-platform-tests on cedar in a debug platform 5 times::

-  python th_filters.py cedar REVISION --includes "web-platform-tests debug" --times 5
+  python triggerbyfilters.py cedar REVISION --includes "web-platform-tests,debug" --times 5

 If you want the same thing but without web-platform-tests-2::

-  python th_filters.py cedar REVISION --includes "web-platform-tests debug" --exclude web-platform-tests-2 --times 5
+  python triggerbyfilters.py cedar REVISION --includes "web-platform-tests,debug" --exclude "web-platform-tests-2" --times 5

 Note: this script currently only does string matching on buildernames, so some queries may not be supported.
 If you encounter any problem, please `file an issue
 <https://github.com/armenzg/mozilla_ci_tools/issues>`_.